ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 An easy way create another lab is to copy [input1.html](input1.html) and modify it for your situation.

+### Lab inputs

 Places where the user can fill in attempts have an id of the form `attempt0` (where 0 is the first one, 1 is the second, and so on).
 Correct answers are embedded in the web page in a div area with an id of the form `correct0` (where 0 is the first one, 1 is the second, and so on).
 There must be the same number of attempts and correct patterns.
+We suggest including the buttons, as shown in the examples.

+### Expressing correct answers

 Correct answers are expressed using regular expression (regex) patterns, to make it easy to